HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-06-database-migrations.md

 ## Decision Outcome

-Chosen option: Alembic, because it handles our known use cases, has minimal overhead, and is the go-to framework for the ORM we also use
+Chosen option: Alembic, because it handles our known use cases, has minimal overhead, and is the go-to framework for the ORM we also use.

 Any other option requires us to create migrations through a process that requires significantly more work, either by manually making those files, or generating them with another tool.
 Alembic just reads the ORM models